anderson-aristotle/ruby-array/README.md

 Working in [lib/lab.rb](lib/lab.rb) (displaying the results to the console):

-- Assign `20` to the end of the array using the array's length.
+- Append `20` to the end of the array using the array's length.
 - Access the 3rd element from the end of the array.
 - Access the 10th element in the array.
 - Assign [-12, -49] to the 5th element from the end.